 As the ordinary exam.
 All assignments in the portfolio must be submitted 2 weeks before the re-examination.
-Team assignments must be submitted as individual assignments.

 The requirement of submitting all deliverables cannot be waived, and students who do not fulfill this requirement must take the course again the following year.

 Criteria for exam assesment